Tomb of Nebamun: Excavated artefacts

 The tomb's plastered walls were richly and skilfully decorated with lively fresco paintings, depicting idealised views of Nebamun's life and activities.
-D'Athanasi and his workmen literally hacked out the pieces he wanted with knives, saws and crowbars.
+D'Athanasi and his workmen hacked out the pieces he wanted with knives, saws and crowbars.
 Salt sold these works to the British Museum in 1821, though some of the other fragments became located in Berlin and possibly Cairo.
 D'Athanasi later died in poverty without ever revealing the tomb's exact location.

 The best-known of the tomb's paintings include Nebamun fowl hunting in the marshes, dancing girls at a banquet, and a pond in a garden.
 In 2009, the British Museum opened up a new gallery dedicated to the display of the restored eleven wall fragments from the tomb.
 They have been described as the greatest paintings from ancient Egypt to have survived, and as one of the Museum's greatest treasures.